EthanTLee/Espapy/readme.md

 ### Step 2: Downloading Espapy ###

 `Espapy` is a much smaller size than `Anaconda` at under 10 MB.
 To download it, click the green `↓ Code` button at the top of this page.
 That should open up a menu where one of the options is `Download ZIP`.
 Click on `Download ZIP` and a compressed ZIP file that contains `Espapy` will download.
+It should be called `Espapy-master`.
 After the download completes, extract the contents of the ZIP file to an accessible place on your computer.
 You have now downloaded `Espapy`.

 ### Step 3: Running Espapy ###